ucesova/materialdesignlite/README.md

 # materialdesignlite
 Pending description
-the template used for testing comes from: https://getmdl.io/templates/index.html
+The template used for testing comes from: https://getmdl.io/templates/index.html